redis-developer/speedup-slowapp-with-redis-di/README.md

 ![RDI endpoint!](/images/ri-rdi-endpoint.png "RDI endpoint")

 Fill the screen with the values shown in the picture above.
 As for the password, you can retrieve what password to set in the file `rdi-deploy/rdi-values.yaml`.
 The value set in the `connection.password` field is what you should use to register the RDI endpoint.
+Please note that the file `rdi-deploy/rdi-values.yaml` is created when you deploy RDI.
+If this file doesn't exist, return to the section [Deploying RDI](#-deploying-rdi).

 Once you access your RDI endpoint, you can start the configuration of your pipeline.
-For this step, you can use the code available at the file `pipeline-config.yaml`.
+For this step, you can use the code available at the file [pipeline-config.yaml](./pipeline-config.yaml).
 You should add this code to the pipeline editor.

 ![Pipeline configuration!](/images/ri-new-pipeline.png "Pipeline configuration")